azutoolkit/schema/README.md

 # Contracts

 Contracts comes to solve a simple problem.
-Sometime we would like to have type safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request and Contracts are to resolve exactly this problem with the added benefit of performing business rules validation having the params to adhere to a contract.
+Sometimes we would like to have type safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request and Contracts are to resolve exactly this problem with the added benefit of performing business rules validation having the params to adhere to a contract.